fatcatdog/website_guts/src/pages/articles/2017-11-18-carpool-app-proposal/index.md

   - Waze Carpool
   - React-Native
   - React
 description: "Plans for carpooling app built with React Native.
-I also rant about not wanting to own a car and not liking car commercials"
+I also rant about why I like Waze Carpool even though I've never used it, not wanting to own a car, carpooling, and not liking car commercials"
 ---

 <img height="600" src="./appimage.png" alt="App built in React Native that looks like it was written by a five year old">